nycmeshnet/docs/content/networking/peering.md

 Recommended Max Prefix IPv4: 10
 Recommended Max Prefix IPv6: 10
 PeerDB Page: [https://as395853.peeringdb.com](https://as395853.peeringdb.com)
-As a non-profit, please consider providing as many routes as possible, including upstream or other routes.
+As we are a non-profit, please consider providing as many routes as possible, including upstream or other routes.

 **Peers**